skeeto/skeeto.github.com/_posts/2023-08-23-Everything-you-never-wanted-to-know-about-Win32-environment-blocks.markdown

 environment block.
 Keep that in mind even when using the get/set interface.

+The SetEnvironmentVariable documentation gives a maximum variable size:

+> The maximum size of a user-defined environment variable is 32,767
+> characters.
+There is no technical limitation on the size of the
+> environment block.

+At least on more recent versions of Windows, my experiments proved exactly the opposite.
+There is no limit on a user-defined environment variables, but environment blocks are limited to 2GiB, for both 32-bit and 64-bit processes.
+I could even create such huge environments in [large address aware][laa] 32-bit processes, though the interfaces are prone to error due to allocations problems.

 There's one special case where CreateProcess is illogical, and it's certainly a case of confusion within its implementation. **An environment block is not allowed to be empty.** An empty environment is represented as